GodotSteam/GodotSteam/README.md

 - Added: all missing SteamApps functions
 - Changed: NULL statements for achievement functions
 - Changed: cleaned up and organized signal functions in godotteam.h
+- Changed: getAchievement responses when called (courtesy of jandrewlong)
 - Fixed: issue with getAchievement failing to compile
 - Removed: hasOtherApp function